ucfopen/UDOIT/README.md

 *Note: If you are using version 3.5 or earlier, UDOIT will also require the Instructure UI component library.*

 ## Where to Start
-**Tip:** Join the [UCF Open Slack community](https://dl.ucf.edu/join-ucfopen).
-They can help solve any issues you may encounter.
+1. Join the [UCF Open Slack community](https://dl.ucf.edu/join-ucfopen).
+You are likely to find one of the developers assisting other users with similar issues you may encounter in your development process.

-1. Start the installation process by setting up UDOIT.
+2. Start the installation process by setting up UDOIT.
 Instructions are in [INSTALL.md](INSTALL.md).

 2. Once UDOIT is running on your web server you need to configure your LMS.
 Instructions for the different LMS's are in `INSTALL_<LMS_NAME>.md`.